Tips for Teaching Multiplication Facts

 If you are interested in learning more about this resource, click HERE to view it!

-I hope you feel well-equipped to help your students master their multiplication math facts.
+I hope you feel well-equipped to help your students master their math facts.
 I’d love to hear any other recommendations… just drop them in the comments!